-Our Solvency II capital for our composite structure requirement of \notin 7.4 million remains healthy.
-The Minimum Capital Requirement and Solvency Capital Requirement stood at 149% and 250% respectively at year end 2017.
+Our business growth, simplified processes and cost control to manage our operation has contributed to an improved combined ratio of below 100%.
+The Solvency II capital for our composite structure requirement of €7.4 million remains healthy.
+The Minimum Capital Requirement (MCR) and Solvency Capital Requirement (SCR) stood at 127% and 217% respectively at 2018.
+These result also take into consideration the Company's strategy to reduce its subordinated loans.